-Preparation and adoption of updated shoreland and floodplain zoning maps for Ozaukee County is expected to be competed in 2007.
-Work on an update to the Village of Hartland zoning ordinance and map and the Village of Wales zoning ordinance and map will be completed in 2007.
-The Commission staff will initiate work on an update to the land division ordinance for the Village of Kewaskum in 2007.
+Preparation and adoption of an updated zoning map for the Town of Hartford and updated shoreland and floodplain zoning maps for Ozaukee County are expected to be competed in 2008.
+The Ozaukee County zoning maps will incorporate new floodplain delineations produced as a result of the FEMA/DNR Map Modernization Program and updated Wisconsin Wetland Inventory Maps produced by SEWRPC under contract to DNR.
+Work on an update to the Village of Hartland zoning ordinance and map and the Village of Wales zoning ordinance and map will resume in mid-2008 and will be completed in 2009.
+The Commission staff will also update the Town of Wayne conservation subdivision ordinance in 2008 to better accommodate subdivisions intended to preserve working farmland.